 Normally, all master courses from the University of Porto have three distinct application phases:

-- First: usually runs from January 2nd to March 1st;
+• First: usually runs from January 2nd to March 1st;

-- Second: usually runs from the 2nd of March to 20 of May;
+• Second: usually runs from the 2nd of March to 20 of May;

-These first two are longer and geared towards the application of professionals, or international applicants.
+These first two are longer and geared towards the application of professionals or international applicants.
 There are fewer available slots (usually, the master usually reserves 50% of the placement for these two phases);

 The third phase is the shortest application window, but it has the largest placement quota for a single phase (usually 50%).
 It is mostly geared towards graduate students who have finished their Design degree and wish to pursue further studies.

-Enrollment renewal
+Enrollment renewal (2nd year)

-In order to continue your master course study program, you must renew your enrollment in the second year (dissertation/project).
+To continue your master course study program, you must renew your enrollment in the second year (dissertation/project).
 This is not an automatic process.

 First, according to the study agreement, you must comply with all the requirements (basically having completed all the course’s classes* and discussing a project proposal with the course director).

 * It is possible to continue your second year, even if you have failed a single course, and are enrolling up to a maximum of 81 ECTS.
 Usually, this means you may leave behind a TP course (eg. Type Design), but not an important course (such as Project).
 This is also subject to formal academic procedures.
-Make sure to check the updated information in the news section of the academic portal, or contact the post-graduation academic services.
+Make sure to check the updated information in the news section of the academic portal or contact the post-graduation academic services.

 If you interrupt your study plan, make sure to re-apply for enrollment on time.
 Usually from 14 of June to 16 of July

-Make sure to check the updated information in the news section of the academic portal, or contact the post-graduation academic services.
+Make sure to check the updated information in the news section of the academic portal or contact the post-graduation academic services.

 Assigning and Changing Supervisor(s)